OpenSprites/OpenSprites-Origin/Site/assets/js/readme.md

  - target:jQuery: The HTML element to put the asset list in

 ### Methods ###
- - updateJson(json:object|array):void: Call this to populate the asset list
+ - updateJson(json:array):void: Call this to populate the asset list.
+The parameter needs to be an array of asset objects (see site-api docs)

 ### Example ###
 ```html